 Want More Information?

-For practitioner advice on how to optimize bioidentical testosterone treatment, HCG protocols, monitoring hormone levels and for other specific hormone information you will be required to log into the restricted members area of this site which is free of charge.
+For more detailed practitioner advice on how to optimize bioidentical testosterone treatment, HCG protocols, monitoring hormone levels and for other specific hormone information on testosterone you will be required to log into the restricted members area of this site which is free of charge.
 Click on either Existing members or Set up a new account to enter restricted area.

 (1) Rhoden, E.L, Risks of Testosterone-Replacement Therapy and Recommendations for Monitoring Ernani Luis Rhoden, M.D., and Abraham Morgentaler, M.D.
 NEJM Volume 350:482-492 Jan 29, 2004.